 An automatic pool cover can keep rain from getting in your pool, but the water has to go somewhere.
 It may build up on the cover if you don’t have any way to drain the water.
 An automatic pool cover can handle a bit of weight, but too much rain could damage the cover.
 You may need to use a pool cover pump to remove excess water occasionally.

 And during the winter, if you get a lot of snow, the snow can be too heavy.
 A lot of snow may tear the ropes on the cover or even affect the entire system.
-A good pool pillow help solve problems with ice on your winter cover.
+A good pool pillow can help solve problems with ice on your winter cover.

 Cost